 Consider The Genre

-Some genres have more natural mix aesthetics, while others can get away with much more processing.
+Some genres have a more natural mix aesthetic, while others can get away with much more processing.
 For example, bebop jazz is much less processed than modern pop.
 Keep this in mind when EQing the overheads.

 Some genres are a bit darker (RnB and hip hop come to mind), while others are brighter.
 Since cymbals play a big role in the high-end frequencies, we can consider using high-shelf filters to brighten or darken the sound of the drums and the overall mix.